 When I posted the recipe for the Wayside Inn Carrot Cake this summer, I mentioned a block party I attended with my folks.
 I love parties where everyone brings something – there’s always some “new to me” recipe to meet (along with a few friends!
 Hey, it’s not always all about the food!)
-This Citrus Vanilla Fruit Salad was one of them, and I just can’t seem to stop making it!
+This Citrus Vanilla Fruit Salad one I had there and I just can’t seem to stop making it!

-This fruit salad was brought by some dear friends of my folks and I gravitated towards it immediately – a welcome change in a sea of wonderful (but not necessarily healthy) foods found at parties.
-Bright, fresh with just a hint of sweet and a touch of tang, the vanilla in the dressing just takes it over the top.
+This fruit salad was brought by some dear friends of my folks and I gravitated towards it immediately – it was a welcome change in a sea of wonderful (but not necessarily healthy) foods found at parties.
+Bright, fresh with just a hint of sweet and a touch of tang, the vanilla in the dressing just takes all that fruit over the top.

 Of course, I immediately asked for the recipe (which was seemed to be originally on AllRecipes) and have made it three times since, with just a few touches of my own.
 I especially like that the dressing will go so well with so many different fruits.
 I’ve even taken to making a batch of the dressing and when I need to round out a lunch or dinner, I just pull out the jar and drizzle it over whatever fruit hanging around on the counter or in the fridge.

-I’ve also taken to changing up the flavor of vanilla a bit, here and there.
-One day found me drizzling in a little spiced rum in the dressing instead of vanilla (hey, in my defense, we’d had a cocktail the night before and it was on the counter!)
+I’ve also taken to changing up other things here and there.
+One day I drizzled in a little spiced rum in the dressing instead of vanilla (hey, in my defense, we’d had a cocktail the night before and it was on the counter!)
 Now and then I’ll add a little finely grated ginger.
 The possibilities are really only limited by your imagination – and good taste! 🙂 So think of this little recipe as a guideline.